SUSE/ha-sap-terraform-deployments/README.md

 - [Saptune](doc/saptune.md)
 - [ISCSI](doc/iscsi.md)

-## Templates:
+## Templates

-We provide minimal templates for setting up the minimal templates variables in order to get started with the project.
+We provide minimal templates for setting up the terraform variables in order to get started with the project.
 For fine tuning refer to variable specification.

 - [templates](doc/deployment-templates.md)